APIDevTools/json-schema-ref-parser/docs/ref-parser.md

 > This method is used internally by other methods, such as [`bundle`](#bundleschema-options-callback) and [`dereference`](#dereferenceschema-options-callback).
 You probably won't need to call this method yourself.

 Resolves all JSON references (`$ref` pointers) in the given JSON Schema file.
-If it references any other files/URLs, then they will be downloaded and resolved as well (unless `options.$refs.external` is false).
+If it references any other files/URLs, then they will be downloaded and resolved as well.
 This method **does not** dereference anything.
 It simply gives you a [`$Refs`](refs.md) object, which is a map of all the resolved references and their values.

 ```javascript
 $RefParser.resolve("my-schema.yaml")